dsharma080/spark-hive-eks/readme.md

 ### Overview
 This project intends to achieve following -
 - Set up Spark and Hive on Amazon EKS using Terraform
-- Use local PC as spark driver and run following -
+- Use an ec2 instance as spark driver and run following -
    + Spark job to read s3 Nginx logs and store the processed version in delta format in s3 itself.
    + Run Spark SQL queries on Hive on the processed data